NicoRahm/CGvsPhoto/README.md

         CGG/
         Real/
 ```
+You can create it manually or using the function construct

 ### Some simple examples

 To get started, you can run simple scripts from the examples directory.
 Do not forget to set up the config.ini file correctly as described above.

+* create_DB.py will create a formated database for future tests.
-* test_pipeline.py trains a neural network to classify image patches.
+* test_pipeline.py trains a neural network to classify image patches and then evaluate it.
-*
+* ...

 ## How to use

 This section explains basic uses of this code.

 ### Training a classifier